MutuaFranklin/Favorite-Band/README.md

 # Favorite Band

 A fan site for H_art the Band which is a Kenyan origin band and my favorite band.
-It covers band members, biography, a list of favorite songs from the band and a few comments for the band.
+It covers band members, biography, a list of my favorite songs from the band and a few comments for the band.

 ## Project setup instructions